 On Friday, May 15, 2020, the U.S. Small Business Administration (SBA), in conjunction with the Department of the Treasury, issued highly anticipated guidance, enabling loan recipients to claim forgiveness of their Paycheck Protection Program (“PPP”) loans.
-Included in the new guidance is the PPP Loan Forgiveness application and instructions, detailing how to apply for the forgiveness.
+A revised loan forgiveness application and instructions, provide clarification on how to apply for forgiveness.

 According to the SBA website, loan forgiveness eligibility is: